Don't Tell Me That It's Over

-"Don't Tell Me That It's Over" is a single released by Scottish singer-songwriter Amy Macdonald, released as the lead single from her second studio album, A Curious Thing, released on 26 February 2010 in Germany and on 1 March 2010 in the United Kingdom.
-The single was released internationally via Mercury Records, and was a commercial success for Macdonald across European music markets, particularly in Belgium, Germany and Austria where it reached the top ten.
-In her native Scotland, it reached number twenty one on the official Scottish Singles Chart, and reached number forty eight in the United Kingdom.

-The song was re–recorded by Macdonald for inclusion on her 2022 extended play release, Don't Tell Me That It's Over.
+"Don't Tell Me That It's Over" is a single released by Scottish singer-songwriter Amy Macdonald, released as the lead single from her second studio album, A Curious Thing (2010).
+It was released on 26 February 2010 in Germany and on 1 March 2010 in the United Kingdom via Mercury Records, and written by Macdonald and produced by Pete Wilkinson.
+A commercially successful release across Europe, it reached the top ten in Belgium, Germany and Austria, whilst in her native Scotland, it reached number twenty one on the official Scottish Singles Chart, and reached number forty eight in the United Kingdom.
+The song was later re–recorded by Macdonald, and included on her 2022 EP of the same name.

-Background
+Writing and recording

 Macdonald began writing songs for her second album in spring 2009, in a brief break from her touring commitments.
 For the first time she began poring through her old notebooks, looking at song ideas, unlike her debut which consists mainly of songs that she wrote straight away.
 Many of the tracks were inspired by real-life personalities or events from her daily life.
 The tracks were recorded at Weller's BlackBarn Studios in Surrey.
 The song showcased a new musical style for Amy Macdonald, with a much heavier rock and less folk rock influenced sound than previous singles.
 It features a distorted electric guitar sound.

 Release

+Promotion

 The song was released as the lead single from Macdonald's second studio album, A Curious Thing (2010).
-Macdonald began writing songs for her second album in spring 2009, in a brief break from her touring commitments.
-For the first time she began poring through her old notebooks, looking at song ideas, unlike her debut which consists mainly of songs that she wrote straight away.

 "Don't Tell Me That It's Over" was released in two phases – 26 February 2010 in Germany and 1 March 2010 in the United Kingdom.
 Internationally, the song was released under the contract between Macdonald and Mercury Records.